Health Information Technology

 KFMC’s Health Information Technology (IT) consultants work directly with clinicians and their staff to optimize the use of electronic health information technologies to effectively enable them to provide quality patient care.
 Electronic health records (EHRs) play a critical role in the current healthcare environment, improving outcomes for patients’ health as well as public health.
 EHR data make it possible to measure the quality of care being provided, an essential piece of the puzzle in the latest payment models introduced by the Centers for Medicare and Medicaid Services (CMS) and replicated by other payers.
 Staying up-to-date with the latest certification standards, specifications, regulations, quality payment programs, incentive programs, and protecting the security and integrity of protected health information is challenging.
 KFMC’s Health IT consultants will bring this knowledge to your practice, providing customized assistance to meet your health IT needs.

 Services.
-Many of our services are offered free of charge depending on your eligibility for grant funded assistance.
-Otherwise, our services are offered on a fee-for-service basis.
+Health IT services are offered on a fee-for-service basis.
 KFMC’s Health IT consultants are available to assist with:

 - Certified EHR Technology (CEHRT) Vendor Selection and Implementation

 - Information Systems Security Management